Document Type : Article

 Prof. Department of Law, Faculty of Humanities, Bu-Ali Sina University, Hamedan, Iran

-In the current international system, several entities have elements of states and effectively exercise sovereignty over the territory but have not been recognized by the international community.
-This article introduces these states and their legal status.
-The main question of this article is what are the specific examples of De facto states in the present international community and also what are the reasons and reasons for the legitimacy of these states from their own point of view and why the international community has so far accepted and recognized them as part of the international community?
-The author hypothesizes that there are currently seven states .The reason for the lack of recognition of many of these states is that their establishment is the violation of the rule prohibiting the use of force.
-In some cases, fears of the domino effect of separatism or political considerations about the important position of the mother state on the world stage have prevented the recognition of these states.
-In this article, we will study this issue through analytical-descriptive method and through library studies and the use of Internet resources.
+In the current international system, several entities both possess elements of the state and also effectively exercise sovereignty over a territory but have not been recognized by the international community as states.
+This article introduces these states and examines their legal status.
+The main questions of this article are: what are the specific examples of de facto states in the present international community?
+What are the reasons for the legitimacy of these entities from their own point of view?
+Why the international community has so far refused to accept and recognize them?
+The author hypothesizes that there are cur rently seven de facto states .The reason for the lack of recognition of many of these states is that their establishment is seen as violation of the rule against the use of force.
+In some cases, fears of the domino effect of separatism or political considerations about the important position of the mother state on the world stage have prevented recognition of these states.
+We will study this issue on the basis of analytical-descriptive method and using library resources.

 - A) Books